 The Thames is a seriously large river – there’s a reason why it is such a landmark in the city of London!
 However, as with any river, it’s always going to be at risk of causing damage unless kept under careful control.
 That is why the Thames Barrier exists.

-The Thames Barrier is a moveable flood defence.
+The Thames Barrier is a moveable flood defense.
 In fact, the UK government advises that it is one of the biggest of its kind across the whole planet.

 The Barrier is operated through a wing of the British government known as the Environment Agency.

-While the Thames Barrier is easily the best-known flood defence in London, it’s not the only barrier in place to help support the river and local people.
+While the Thames Barrier is easily the best-known flood defense in London, it’s not the only barrier in place to help support the river and local people.

 The Barrier is in place to ensure that some of the biggest attractions, resources and communities surrounding the river Thames don’t face complete waterlogging.